SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 Complete in A1.3 and global 280 Complete, 4 Partial, 55 NotImplemented, and 48
 NotApplicable.

-After the approvals/permissions/file-changes implementation batch, the staged A1.3 state is 53 Complete, 0 Partial, and 15 NotImplemented.
-The corresponding global state is 265 Complete, 4 Partial, 70 NotImplemented, and 48 NotApplicable.
-This is the exact reviewed B4 checkpoint.
-Both formerly Partial approval roots are Complete; only the review and guardian batch remains scheduled and is not credited by this evidence.
+After the review and guardian implementation batch, the final A1.3 state is 68 Complete, 0 Partial, and 0 NotImplemented.
+The corresponding global state is 280 Complete, 4 Partial, 55 NotImplemented, and 48 NotApplicable.
+This is the exact mechanically derived B5 checkpoint.
+Both formerly Partial approval roots and all 66 formerly NotImplemented A1.3 identities are Complete.
+The four remaining Partial identities are `initialize`, `initialized`, `error`, and `item/tool/requestUserInput`; none belongs to A1.3.

 The transitive stable closure contains 59 root/union seeds, 123 named definitions (97 v2 and 26 legacy), and 480 property, array-element, and